 Mt Erciyes and a ballon.
 We could not see Mt Erciyes on the ground due to

-Ballons and pretty terrain.
+Balloons and pretty terrain.

 Many mountain ranges in central Türkiye.

-A ballon close to the unusual rocks.
+A balloon close to the unusual rocks.

 Cappadocia terrain.

-Red rocks and a red ballon.
+Red rocks and a red balloon.

 We are getting lower and now can see the farm land between the towering rocks.

-the ballons coming down.
+the balloons coming down.

 Landing sequence begins as balloons settle toward the ground while we now look